Syllabus

 The knowledge and skills you will gain in this course highly depend on your participation in class learning activities as an in-person class.
 Because of that, you are expected to attend all class sessions unless you are ill or have a valid reason for missing.

-If you are sick or have another valid reason for missing, you must email me before the absence—any notifications after will be disregarded.
+If you are sick or have another valid reason for missing, you must email me before the absence.
+Any notifications after the absence will be disregarded.

 Attendance will be taken during class via a sign-up sheet.
 You must sign in to be credited for attending class.
 If you attend class and do not sign in, it will be considered the equivalent of an absence.

 You are provided with 5 unexcused absences per semester.
-Any additional unexcused absences will be subject to reducing Total Percentage Grade by one percentage point for each additional absence (6 total absences = 1% point (90 to 89), 7 total absences = 2% points (90 to 88), etc.).
+Any additional unexcused absences will be subject to reducing Total Percentage Grade by one percentage point for each additional absence (6 total absences = 1 percentage point, 7 total absences = 2 percentage points, and so on).

-For extended absences (i.e., more than a couple of days of classes), you should contact the Dean of Students, who can assist with contacting your faculty.
+For extended absences, such as more than a couple of days of classes, you should contact the Dean of Students, who can assist with contacting your faculty.

 Netiquette Policy

-- Avoid typing in all caps, as it may appear as if you’re shouting.
+• Avoid typing in all caps, as it may appear as if you are shouting.

-- Ensure accuracy when responding to a peer’s query.
-If unsure, especially about deadlines, it’s better not to guess to avoid confusion.
+• Ensure accuracy when responding to a peer’s query.
+If unsure, especially about deadlines, it is better not to guess to avoid confusion.

 Accessibility Statement